codekoala/django-articles/README.rst

 by default (and enable it on a per-article basis), set ``ARTICLES_AUTO_TAG`` to ``False`` in your ``settings.py`` file.

+Auto-Tagging **does not** attempt to produce any keywords that magically represent the content of your articles.
+Only **existing** tags are used!!

 ===================
 Help & Contributing
 ===================